 Travel in the months between the heat of summer and the bitter cold of winter has its own cautions and considerations.
 Motorists especially need to keep in mind the shortening of daylight hours.
 Twilight comes earlier, and one of the effects of Indian Summer is an increased haziness due to high atmospheric pressures and the lack of wind.
 This can play havoc on a driver’s visibility.

-A home weather station like the AcuRite 01024 Pro Weather Station system gives your family scientific grade instrumentation which can be connected to your PC and the Internet.
-The sensor suite is relatively simple to set up, and wireless connection to the base station means that it will be effortless to connect.
-The Oregon Scientific WMR200a is a more expensive yet a classic, versatile and expandable system which can grow with your interest in weather monitoring.
-The separate sensors mean more complexity in setup but allows for easier maintenance and more accuracy in readings.
+A home weather station like the AcuRite 01024 Pro Weather Station system gives your family scientific-grade instrumentation which can be connected to your PC and the Internet.
+The sensor suite is relatively simple to set up, and a wireless connection to the base station means that it will be effortless to connect.
+The Oregon Scientific WMR200a is a more expensive yet classic, versatile, and expandable system that can grow with your interest in weather monitoring.
+The separate sensors mean more complexity in setup but allow for easier maintenance and more accuracy in readings.